- Most Haunted Places in Michigan: 30 Spooky Destinations

 More Haunted Destinations in Michigan

-Former Holy Family Orphanage in Marquette MI
+Former Holy Family Orphanage

 In Marquette, the Old City Orphanage, formerly known as the Holy Family Orphanage, stands as an iconic Michigan haunt.
 The first occupants were 60 Native American children and eight nuns who moved in when it opened in 1915.